Daniel-KM/Omeka-S-module-Feed/README.md

 Installation
 ------------

-This optional module [Generic] may be installed first.
+The optional module [Generic] may be installed first.

 The module uses external libraries, so use the release zip to install it, or use and init the source.